March Madness: Norse ride again, a KU deja vu for Howard

 LEXINGTON, Ky.
 (AP) — Northern Kentucky coach Darrin Horn might be looking forward to his team’s NCAA Tournament appearance even more than his players.

 The Norse won their fourth Horizon League championship since 2016-17 but will play in March Madness for the first time since 2019.
-They also won the league title in 2020, but there was no NCAA tourney that year because of the pandemic.
+They also won the league title in 2020, but there was no NCAA Tournament that year because of the COVID-19 pandemic.

 “We kind of feel like we had one taken from us literally, where you qualify for the tournament and then the tournament just doesn’t happen,” Horn said in a phone interview.
 “So, to finally punch your ticket and know that there’s going to be games and you’re going to be a part of the process, that’s really exciting.”